Pay and benefits info:

 - 91% of people receiving post hospital re-ablement were still at home 3 months on

 - A 50% decrease in the number of people entering permanent residential care

 - A 41% reduction in hospital beds taken up by delayed discharges

 And we didn’t stop there.
-In September 2017 we were the best performing local authority in the country, we are only the second local authority to have an Admiral Nurse providing dedicated and specialist dementia support among its social care services and will continue to integrates services and find different ways to do things to avoid reducing or removing services.
+In September 2017 we were the best performing local authority in the country. ee are only the second local authority to have an Admiral Nurse providing dedicated and specialist dementia support among its social care services.
+We will continue to integrates services and find different ways to do things to avoid reducing or removing services.

 Healthcare Job Vacancies at Rutland County Council

-Opportunities to develop your career is not just something we say we can provide – all of our service managers and team managers have been promoted internally, starting as Social Worker or Care Managers.
-Training and development opportunities are always available, whether this is short courses to refresh skills or Apprenticeships and formal qualifications to underpin on the job experience.
+Opportunities to develop your career is not just something we say we can provide.
+For instance all of our service managers and team managers have been promoted internally, starting as Social Worker or Care Managers.
+Most importantly training and development opportunities are always available.
+Whether this is short courses to refresh skills or Apprenticeships and formal qualifications to underpin on the job experience.